davestearns/tutorials/src/crypto.md

 Digital certificates are issued by an authority, which everyone in the conversation decides to trust.
 Alice gets hers using a process like this:

 1. Alice uses her private key to sign a file called a Certificate Signing Request (CSR).
 This file has a specific format in which she can specify her public key and some properties about herself that the authority will validate.
-Typically these are properties that would help others identify her, such as her email address, a domain name she controls, or legal name and mailing address.
+Typically these are properties that would help others identify her, such as her legal name, email address, and maybe mailing address.
 1. Alice sends the CSR to a/the trusted Certificate Authority (CA).
 1. The CA validates the properties in the CSR.
 How they do this depends on the properties--e.g., validating an email address can be done by simply sending it a message with a link Alice must click, but validating a legal name and address might require a background/credit check plus sending letters through the post.
 1. Once the CA validates all the properties, the CA creates and signs a certificate.
 The certificate contains all the info from the CSR (including Alice's public key), as well as similar info about the CA (including their public key).
 It also typically includes a date range during which the certificate should be considered valid.